 Class Homework Requirements: There will be some homework that could include research, reading over material, lab reports, PowerPoints and quizzes on Schoology.

 Lab & Supply fee: $90

 Tutor: Andrea Reese

-In the event that the COVID-19 pandemic affects our ability to meet in person in a classroom for the 2021-2022 school year, I will make the following adjustments to this class.
+In the event that the COVID-19 pandemic affects our ability to meet in person in a classroom, I will make the following adjustments to this class.
 Tutor and students will meet at the scheduled class time via a video chat service.
 Assignments can be submitted electronically, and feedback will be provided electronically.